c3d/xl/README.md

-# ELIoT
+# Elfe
 ### Extensible Language for the Internet of Things

-ELIoT is a very simple and small programming language specifcally designed to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
+Elfe is a very simple and small programming language specifcally designed to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
 It can also be used as a powerful, remotely-accessible extension language for larger